Srokit/.devconfig/README.txt

 Configuration for dev work.

-Recommend naming .devconfig and placing under home dir.
+Rename .devconfig and placing under home dir.

 Setup

+Running setup.sh will create both of the symlinks mentioned below.
+Warning: The ~/.bashrc and ~/.vim directories will be deleted if they already exist before running the script.

 vim